fabianvf/k8s-ansible-operator-cookiecutter/README.md

 ## Description
 This repo is a cookiecutter template for generating an Ansible Operator scaffold.
-It will initialize a basic Ansible role, as well as three molecule scenarios.
+It will initialize a basic Ansible role, as well as three molecule scenarios and a basic .travis.yml for testing with travis-ci.

 To use this cookiecutter template to initialize a new role, you can run `molecule init template --url https://github.com/fabianvf/k8s-ansible-operator-cookiecutter` and